Electrolysis - A Superior Cleaning Process

 When you are finished cleaning the part, wash it with fresh water and dry it thoroughly over a heater or in the sun.
 The freshly cleaned metal will rust very quickly.
 It might be best to either prime the metal or spray with a light oil or penetrating oil (like WD40) to stop flash rust from occurring.
 Another trick is to rinse the item with COLD water and dry it as quickly as possible.
 Since the item is cold, the water does not evaporate so fast.
 If rinsed in hot water, the water film disappears before you can dry it with a cloth or compressed air and flash rust is almost certain to occur.

-Also remember that ( with iron at least) if the part you have cleaned comes out looking badly pitted and rounded off, electrolysis did not do it.
+Also remember that ( with iron at least) if the part you have cleaned comes out looking badly pitted and rounded off, electrolysis did not necessarily do it.
 This is what the item looked like after natural corrosion ate into it.
+Yet pitting can be caused if caution is not taken.

 How to clean a bunch of small parts.